CHIANGEL/GraphCM/README.md

 ### Introduction

-This is the pytorch implementation of GraphCM proposed in the paper: [A Neural Click Model for Web Search.
-WWW 2016](https://dl.acm.org/doi/10.1145/3404835.3462895).
+This is the pytorch implementation of GraphCM proposed in the paper: [A Graph-Enhanced Click Model for Web Search.
+SIGIR 2021](https://dl.acm.org/doi/10.1145/3404835.3462895).

 ### Requirements